-The publication for September 2017 is based on collected data for August and September as well as a forecast for October.
-Figures which were published for August included a forecast for September.
-Figures which were published for September 2017 included a forecast for October.
-In the September publication the number of unemployment figures for August were revised up with 1.000 for both the seasonally adjusted series and the not-seasonally adjusted series.
-The number of employed persons were revised up with 2,000 in the seasonally adjusted series and in the non-seasonally adjusted series.
+The following data revisions are included in the latest publication (July 2018): The publication for July 2018 is based on collected data for June and July as well as a forecast for August.
+Figures which were published for June included a forecast for July.
+Figures which are published for July 2018 included a forecast for August.
+In the July publication the number of unemployment figures for June are revised down with 2,000 in the seasonally adjusted series and down with 3,000 in the not-seasonally adjusted series.
+The number of employed persons are revised up with 10,000 in both the seasonally adjusted series and in the non-seasonally adjusted series.
 Read more about Revisions.